 When you're a busy business owner, eliminating hassle is a must.
 And if you have a dedicated business bank account, you'll be in a position to navigate your finances without jumping through hoops or putting your personal privacy in jeopardy.

-Incfile + Bank of America = Better Business Banking
+Incfile and Bank of America: Better Business Banking

 All of this sounds great, but where do you begin?
 With Incfile, of course.
 Our partnership with Bank of America makes starting a business and running it to its full potential easier than ever.
 Now, when you work with Incfile to start your business, you get direct access to Bank of America’s small business bank accounts.